chaoyangnz/yapai/README.md

 `npm run test`

-Currently I don't find a good fix to get the correct support of `thenable`.
-So this is test result:
+Currently this library passed all the test cases of Promises/A+ (https://github.com/promises-aplus/promises-tests).

+This is test result:

 ![](promises_aplus_result.png)